 Opioid addiction is a chronic condition that can have long-lasting effects on the body and brain.
 As a result, people who become addicted to opioids often experience withdrawal symptoms such as nausea, vomiting, diarrhea, and more.
 These symptoms are often caused by drug withdrawal but can also be attributed to the many other factors that come with addiction.

-How Opioid Abuse Can Injure Other Areas of Life
+How Opioid Abuse Can Impact Your Life